1-YEAR CERTIFIED INTENSIVE PRACTICAL TRAINNING IN HIGH JEWELLERY OR CONTEMPORARY JEWELLERY MAKING

 Artistic-professional training focused on the creative development of contemporary jewellery projects utilizing both traditional and modern techniques and materials.

-promotes experimentation and exploration of forms and concepts, in the pursuit of individual creative identity and aesthetic innovation.
+It promotes experimentation and exploration of forms and concepts, in the pursuit of individual creative identity and aesthetic innovation.

 This course is open to everyone.
 No prior experience in jewelry making is required.